 Besides the key signs that you need a battery replacement immediately, there are more subtle indicators that your battery is nearing the end of its life.
 Look out for the following:

-• Corrosion and leaks: Check your battery terminals for corrosion or any signs of leakage.
-Corrosion can hinder the electrical connection, while a leak indicates a damaged battery that you should address right away.
+- Corrosion and leaks: Check your battery terminals for corrosion or any signs of leakage.
+Corrosion can hinder the electrical connection, while a leak indicates a damaged battery that you should address immediately.

 Do You Need a New Battery?

 If you need a new battery, don’t settle for one that’s already lost some of its service life while sitting on a shelf.
-At Huffines Kia Corinth, our parts and service center has you covered with battery replacement services.
+At Huffines Kia Corinth, our parts and service center covers you with battery replacement services.
 Don’t wait until a dead battery leaves you stranded.
-Visit our parts center and let us ensure your vehicle is equipped with a reliable and long-lasting battery.
+Visit our parts center and let us ensure your vehicle has a reliable and long-lasting battery.